THE NAT L. STERNBERG THESIS PRIZE

 (v) three letters of reference, one of which must be from the thesis advisor.

-The file should be named as follows: LastName_FirstName_2016.pdf indicating in the cover letter the member of the Award Committee whose areas of interest most closely corresponds to the topic of the thesis (see below).
-The site opens for nominations on 3/15/16.
-Nominations must be received by 5pm EST on 4/15/156.
-Note that only applications submitted as a single pdf file will be reviewed.
+The file should be named as follows: LastName_FirstName_2017.pdf indicating in the cover letter the member of the Award Committee whose areas of interest most closely corresponds to the topic of the thesis (see below).

-Petra Levin (Chair), Washington University, St. Louis: Cell division and cell cycle regulation.
+Petra Levin (Chair), Washington University, St. Louis: Cell division, cell cycle and metabolic regulation.

 Gigi Storz, National Institutes of Health: Small RNAs and ORFs.